Skip to Content

 The Project will achieve the following outcomes:

-3. demonstration of how BEV charging automation can scale to support higher levels of renewable consumption through load shifting; and
+3. Demonstration of how BEV charging automation can scale to support higher levels of renewable consumption through load shifting

 Additional Impact